AdobeDocs/campaign.en/help/v7/production/using/upgrading.md

 >[!NOTE]
 >
->Full installation procedures are detailed in [this section](../../installation/using/installing-campaign-standard-packages.md).
+>Full installation procedures are detailed in .
 Resources are synchronized automatically, however you need to make sure no errors occurred.
 For more on this, refer to [Resolving upgrade conflicts](#resolving-upgrade-conflicts).

 ### Reboot the web server {#reboot-the-web-server}